mytnguyen26/cs673-lab/README.md

 Edit the README.md file directly on GitHub and commit your changes also on GitHub.
 Paste a small screenshot of your repository page showing the updated README content in the repo.

+For Lab 1 - Task 8
+Change readme from local